Pirsig's Metaphysics of Quality: Dynamic quality

 According to Pirsig, East Asian philosophers and American Indian mystics, dynamic quality/the Tao/God/the One cannot be defined.
 It can only be understood intellectually through the use of analogy.
 Pirsig calls dynamic quality "the pre-intellectual cutting edge of reality" because it is recognized before it can be conceptualized.
 This is why the dynamic beauty of a piece of music can be recognized before a static analysis explaining why the music is beautiful can be constructed.

 Static quality patterns

-Dynamic quality can be poetically described as the force of change in the universe; however, when an aspect of Quality becomes repeated, it becomes static.
+Dynamic quality can be described as the force of change in the universe.
+Conversely, static quality refers to any repeated arrangement that lasts long enough to be noticed within the flux of immediate experience.
 Pirsig defines "static quality" patterns as everything which can be defined.
 Everything found in a dictionary, for instance, is a static quality pattern.
 Pirsig then divides static quality into inorganic, biological, social, and intellectual patterns, in ascending order of morality (based on evolutionary order).
 These static forms, if they have enough "high" or "low" quality, are given names and are interchanged with other "sentient beings", building the base of knowledge for a culture.